Got a question?

 Are lessons indoors?

 No, all our lessons are outdoors in our 20m x45m all-weather arena which means you have to wrap up warm in winter.
 All lessons are supervised by our experienced staff.
 The arena has a sand and rubber chip surface.
-The sand is a special quarried sand which remains firm and doesn't blow around.
+The sand is a special quarried sand which remains firm and doesn't blow around in the wind.

 Are the horses OK in traffic?